By Zen Lynch

-A Lynch family favorite and well-known by many of our clients and friends, Singapore-based Aman represents the pinnacle of world-class luxury hotel/resort hospitality.
+Originally founded in Singapore, Aman represents the pinnacle of world-class luxury hotel/resort hospitality.
 While the Peninsula, Four Seasons, Rosewood, and Mandarin may rule the 5-star deluxe hotel category, Aman alone occupies the elite level, with an understated sense of luxury, personal service, and unique, high-touch wellness and spa programs.
 Initially based in the Southeast Asia region, each resort is characterized by a small number of rooms (typically less than 50) and minimalist architecture, designed to complement the location’s natural setting and local culture.
-Reflecting Aman‘s attention to personal service, the staff to guest ratio is an incredible four to one!
+Reflecting Aman‘s attention to personal service, the staff-to-guest ratio is an incredible four to one!

-Bev, Zen, and I have been fortunate enough to have stayed at many of Aman‘s global properties including Amankila (Bali), the first Aman resort Amanpuri (Phuket), Aman Tokyo, Amanemu (Japan), Amanpuri (Phuket), Amanwella (Sri Lanka), Amansara (Cambodia), Aman Summer Palace (China), Amanzoe (Greece), Amantaka (Laos), and the Amakora circuit in Bhutan.
-We have also had the pleasure of staying at Amangiri here in the United States (UT), please click here to view our Amangiri blog post, our very own domestic Aman option!
+Aman, part of the understated luxury hotel collection, started with beach property Amanpuri back in 1988 and now has 36 global properties.
+Bev, Zen, and I have been fortunate enough to have stayed at many of Aman‘s global properties, including Amankila in Bali, the first Aman resort, Amanpuri in Phuket, Aman Tokyo, Amanemu in Kyoto, Amanwella in Sri Lanka, Amansara in Cambodia, Aman Summer Palace in China, Amanzoe in Greece, Amantaka in Laos, and the Amakora circuit in Bhutan.
+We have also had the pleasure of staying at Amangiri here in the United States.
+(Read more about our Amangiri experience here).

-With just one location in Africa (Amanjena-Marrakech) and none yet in South America we anticipate more openings to come!
+NYC is now considered the most luxurious, sought-after hotel in New York!
+With just one location in Africa (Amanjena in Marrakech) and none yet in South America, we anticipate more openings to come!

 Amansara